No. 8 Purdue rallies past Indiana 69-67 to end 2-game skid

 Xavier Johnson led the Hoosiers with 18 points and a career-high 12 assists, but his half-court heave to win it with 0.3 seconds left was an air ball.
 Trayce Jackson-Davis had 15 points and six rebounds while Miller Kopp scored 14 points for Indiana (18-12, 9-11).

-It looked like this lopsided series might add a new twist when Indiana took a 56-52 lead with 6:52 to go.
+The Hoosiers have blown late leads in each of their last two games and have lost seven of nine overall.

-Instead, the Boilermakers scored seven straight — tying it on Trevion Williams' 4-footer and taking the lead for good on Stefanovic's 3-pointer with 5:10 to play.
+Indiana got as close as one over the final stretch and had a couple of chances to tie it or take the lead.

-Indiana got within one and had a couple of chances to force overtime or take the lead.
+But Kopp blew one by turning the ball over on an errant inbound pass with 11.5 seconds left.
+After Williams missed two free throws with 6.3 seconds remaining, Johnson's desperation heave landed out of bounds with 0.3 seconds left.

-Kopp blew one by turning the ball over on a bad inbound pass with 11.5 seconds left.
-And after Williams missed two feet throws with 6.3 seconds remaining, Johnson's early desperation shot allowed Purdue to run out the clock with a successful inbound pass.
+''Miller made a bad pass,'' coach Mike Woodson said. ''We've completed that pass and there have been times on that play he has made a great play.''

 BIG PICTURE